TechnionTDK/jbs-json23plet/README.md

 Using this format allow you to run "./json23plet.sh -generate basic \<dataInputRootDir\>" instead of creating your own generator.

 ### Generators
-Allow to generate new ttl file from json file. <br />
+Allows to generate a new ttl file from json file.<br />
 Using:

-1. Write MyGenerator.java class and drop it in jbs-json23plet/src/main/java/json23plet/generators directory. <br />
+1. Write MyGenerator.java class and drop it in jbs-json23plet/src/main/java/json23plet/generators directory.
-the generator have to implement the generate function.
+<br />the generator has to implement the generate function:

+    public void generate();

-1. Rebuild using "./json23plet -b".
+1. Run "./json23plet -b" to rebuild the project.
 1. Run "./json23plet.sh -generate MyGenerator \<dataInputRootDir\>".

 (See example at jbs-json23plet/src/main/java/json23plet/generators/ExampleGenerator.java).

 ### Json
-While parse your json you will need a framework to do it <br />
+In order to write your own generator, you will need to parse your json with a framework.<br />
-The framework knows to load your json file and therefor is simplify the using over other libraries as Gson or Jackson. <br />
+Our framework knows to load your json file and therefore it simplifies the usage compared to other libraries (as Gson or Jackson).<br />
-Using as followed:
+Using as follow:

     Json
     .json()